Te Auraki (The Return)

 - Two Service personnel from the Republic of Korea will be returned to New Zealand in mid-October 2018.

-Planning for the repatriations is well underway.
+Planning for the repatriations from Malaysia and Singapore is well underway.
 We are in contact with family representatives of all of the personnel that could be repatriated.
 We are communicating with families directly, and not through third parties or the media.
 A Defence Force Liaison Officer has been allocated to each family to support families, provide information on the project’s progress, and receive decisions on matters associated with the repatriation.

 We are committed to making sure that the repatriation is well managed and co-ordinated so the return of loved ones is conducted with respect and dignity.
 To that end we have established three principles that feature in the management of Te Auraki.